mahtokamal/Cyber_Security_Interviews/cybersecurity_interview_questions.md

 ## How many OWASP top 10 can you name and can you explain how any of them work?

 **OWASP TOP 10** <br>
 OWASP stands for Open Web Application Secruity Project.
+The OWASP Top 10 is a list of the 10 most critical web application security risks, published by the Open Worldwide Application Security Project (OWASP).
+It’s a non-profit foundation, globally recognized standard used by developers, security professionals, and organizations to secure web applications.

 - A01:2021-Broken Access Control
 - A02:2021-Cryptographic Failures